Professor of Voice

 address: 120 School of Music Bldg, Houston, TX 77204-4017

-After four decades of critical acclaim for her international opera and concert performances, mezzo-soprano Melanie Sonnenberg is now being recognized as a skilled clinician and adjudicator.
+After decades of critical acclaim for her international opera and concert performances, mezzo-soprano Melanie Sonnenberg is now recognized as a skilled clinician and adjudicator.
 Currently Professor of Voice at the Moores School of Music University of Houston, she brings her foundation of bel canto singing, art song literature, and vocal pedagogy to applied voice, curriculum development, and recital programming.
-In addition to her university and private studio teaching, Professor Sonnenberg serves as Director of Le Chiavi: The Institute of Bel Canto Studies, an advanced training program sponsored by the Texas Music Festival, which she co-founded in 2008.
-She leads master classes and lecture demonstrations throughout the United States and abroad.
+In addition, Ms Sonnenberg serves as Director of Building Your Craft: From Studio to Stage, an intensive study program for college freshmen and sophomores sponsored by the Texas Music Festival.
+From 2008-2017, she was administrator of Le Chiavi: The Institute of Bel Canto Studies.
+She leads master classes and lectures throughout the United States and abroad.

-Professor Sonnenberg’s students have secured professional opera contracts and have participated in national apprentice programs, including, but not limited to: San Francisco Opera, Houston Grand Opera, Glimmerglass Opera, Wolf Trap Opera, Merola Opera, Music Academy of the West, Sarasota Opera, Des Moines Metro Opera, Saratoga Opera, Central City Opera, Ft.
-Worth Opera, Opera Columbus, Virginia Opera, Pittsburgh Summerfest, Utah Opera Festival, and Wichita Opera.
-She has mentored prizewinners in the Classical Singer Competition, Metropolitan Opera National Council Auditions, Gerda Lissner Competition, Meistersinger Vocal Competition, Kristen Lewis Competition, Harold Haugh Light Opera Competition, and Young Texas Artists Music Competition.
+Professor Sonnenberg’s students have secured professional opera contracts with and have participated in national apprentice programs, including, but not limited to: San Francisco Opera, Houston Grand Opera, Glimmerglass Opera, Santa Fe Opera, Wolf Trap Opera, Merola Opera, Music Academy of the West, Sarasota Opera, Des Moines Metro Opera, Opera Saratoga, Central City Opera, Michigan Opera Theater, Ft.
+Worth Opera, Virginia Opera, Opera Naples, and Pittsburgh Summerfest.
+She has mentored prizewinners in the Metropolitan Opera National Council Auditions, Gerda Lissner Competition, Classical Singer Competition, Meistersinger Vocal Competition, Mondavi Center Young Artist Competition, Kristen Lewis Competition, San Antonio Tuesday Musical Club Young Artists Competition, Madame Rose Mobile Opera, and Young Texas Artists Music Competition.

 She made her European debut as Marina in Boris Godunov with the Graz Opera, followed by Carmen with the Hamburg Staatsoper, Graz Oper, and the Tokyo Yoyogi Arena, Isabella in L’italiana in Algeri with the Teatro San Carlo, Princess Eboli in Don Carlo, Preziosilla in La Forza del Destino, Rosina in Il Barbiere di Siviglia, and Giulietta in Hoffmann’s Erzählungen with the Graz Oper.
 She also sang Flosshilde in Das Rheingold and Siegrune in Die Walküre for the Salzburg Festspielhaus and Graz Oper.

-Highlights of some fifty bel canto productions performed by Professor Sonnenberg include the critical edition premieres of La donna del lago (Malcolm) and Il viaggio a Reims (Marchesa Melibea), in addition to the leading roles of La Cenerentola, L’italiana in Algeri, Il barbiere di Siviglia, and La pietra del paragone.
-She premiered new productions with the New York City Opera, performing Kontchakovna in Prince Igor, Marie De Pays in the American premiere of Jost Meier’s The Dreyfus Affair, and Lola in Cavalleria Rusticana.
+Highlights of some fifty bel canto productions performed by Ms Sonnenberg include the critical edition premieres of La donna del lago (Malcolm) and Il viaggio a Reims (Marchesa Melibea), in addition to the leading roles of La Cenerentola, L’italiana in Algeri, Il barbiere di Siviglia, and La pietra del paragone.
+She was featured in new productions with New York City Opera, performing Kontchakovna in Prince Igor, Marie De Pays in the American premiere of Jost Meier’s The Dreyfus Affair, and Lola in Cavalleria Rusticana.
 Her Carnegie Hall debut came as Smeton in Anna Bolena with the Opera Orchestra of New York and her Town Hall debut was as Malcolm in La Donna del Lago.
-Symphonic appearances include the Buffalo Philharmonic, St. Paul Chamber Orchestra, Grazer Philharmonic, San Antonio Symphony, Little Orchestra of New York, Louisiana Philharmonic, Texas Music Festival, Fort Worth Chamber Orchestra, Baltimore Choral Arts Society, Bach Society of St. Louis, and the Victoria and Brazos Symphonies.
+Symphonic appearances include the Buffalo Philharmonic, St. Paul Chamber Orchestra, Grazer Philharmonic, San Antonio Symphony, Little Orchestra of New York, Louisiana Philharmonic, Newport Music Festival, Texas Music Festival, Fort Worth Chamber Orchestra, Baltimore Choral Arts Society, Bach Society of St. Louis, and the Victoria and Brazos Symphonies.